Njanderson/548/hw1/hw1b.md

 2. [Compile and run c code on Ariane](c.md)
 3. [Compile and run benchmarks on Ariane](benchmark.md)

-    This will allow you to run some larger test programs, and also to finish the assignment.
+    This will allow you to run some larger test programs, and also to run the final phase of the assignment.

 4. [Profile Ariane with a Verilog Tracer](tracer.md)